Ruhallah93/superior-scoring-rules/README.md

-# Superior Scoring Rules: Better Metrics for Probabilistic Classification
+# Superior Scoring Rules: Better Metrics for Probabilistic Evaluation

 > 📊 PBS and PLL are improved evaluation metrics for probabilistic classifiers, fixing flaws in Brier Score and Log Loss.
 Strictly proper, consistent, and better for model selection.